- What does the exception clause actually do?

 - People who are incarcerated pay room and board for their prison accommodations.

-- How would removing the slavery exception clause impact families, communities, and the state?
+- How does the slavery exception clause impact families, communities, and the state?

 - An analysis done by Edgeworth Economics about the effects of paying equitable wages suggests that after a short period of increased costs, everyone wins.
 People who are incarcerated are able to pay their bills and taxes.
 Families and communities are relieved of financial burden.
 And the state receivables go up.